libsdl-org/SDL_image/docs/INTRO-emscripten.md

-# Introduction to SDL with Emscripten
+# Introduction to SDL_image with Emscripten

-The easiest way to use SDL is to include it as a subproject in your project.
+The easiest way to use SDL_image is to include it along with SDL as subprojects in your project.

 We'll start by creating a simple project to build and run [hello.c](hello.c)